(and, why do they happen so quickly?)

 Using as an example an association with an assessment due on the 1st and late on the 15th as our hypothetical, a penalty of $10 or 10% (whichever is higher) would be charged a late fee on the 16th, and if still late on the 30th 1% interest would be added, and then on the 45th day the account would be turned over to a collection company.
 Again, this is a policy consistent with California law and one followed by the vast majority of associations.

 The system is not without plenty of notice, however.
-On the 16th day the delinquent homeowner is typically sent a delinquency letter that includes a copy of the delinquency policy and announces the amount of the penalty and the total amount due.
-The owner would then get a statement just prior to the 30th showing the upcoming assessment, the late fee, and the past due assessment.
+On the 16th day, HOA collection efforts typically include sending the delinquent homeowner a delinquency letter that includes a copy of the delinquency policy and announces the amount of the penalty and the total amount due.
+The owner would then get a statement just prior to the 30th showing the upcoming assessment, the late fee, and the past-due assessment.
 Just after the 1st of the next month, the delinquent homeowner is sent another late notice which also adds the 1% interest and again a copy of the delinquency policy.
-That notice would typically tell the homeowner that if the account is not paid in full by the 45th day it will be sent to a collection company without further notice.
-So, for the first 45 days the late fees are not terrible and the homeowner has four notices that the assessment is due, two copies of the delinquency policy, and a notice that the account will be sent to a collection company.
+That notice would typically tell the homeowner that if the account is not paid in full by the 45th day it will be sent to an HOA collection company without further notice.
+So, for the first 45 days, the late fees are not terrible and the homeowner has four notices that the assessment is due, two copies of the delinquency policy, and a notice that the account will be sent to an HOA collection company.
 Yes, that is pretty quick because the association’s duty is to protect the other homeowners.
 On the other hand, it is not without plenty of notice to the homeowner about what is happening along the way.